-Before joining Loughborough she taught English Language, Linguistics and Translation at the University of Bologna and the University of Rome “La Sapienza” for many years.
+Before joining Loughborough University, she taught English Language, Linguistics, Multimodality and Translation at the University of Bologna “Alma Mater Studiorum” and the University of Rome “La Sapienza” for many years.

-She is also an ex professional ballet dancer and choreographer and holds a diploma from the Ballet School of the Opera Theatre of Rome.
+She is also an ex professional ballet dancer, teacher and choreographer and holds a diploma from the Ballet School of the Opera Theatre of Rome.

 Arianna Maiorani is a Fellow of the Higher Education Academy.

 Her modules focus on the study of the English Language at various levels, on Linguistics at various levels (especially Systemic Functional Linguistics), on Communication, Discourse Analysis, Multimodality, Movement and Dance Theatre.
-In the SAED she teaches mainly on An Introduction to Language, Introduction to Multimodality, Dimensions of Texts, Movement and Performance and Dance Theatre.
+She teaches mainly Linguistics, Multimodality, Discourse Analysis and Dance Theatre.

-She is currently supervising two PhD in Linguistics.
+She is currently supervising PhD students in Linguistics and Multimodal Discourse.

-Her main research interests are Discourse Analysis and Multimodal Semiotics.
-She is particularly interested in interdisciplinary work that focuses on New Media Communication and in the application of the Systemic Functional analytical framework to the study of multimodal discourse strategies.
+Dr Maiorani’s main research interests are Discourse Analysis and Multimodal Semiotics.
+She is particularly interested in interdisciplinary work that focuses on the application of linguistic and semiotic analytical frameworks to the study of multimodal discourse strategies.

 Between 2012 and 2014 she took part in an international research projects on The Languages of Film with the University of Pavia (IT) and the University of Malta.

-She is currently involved in an interdisciplinary research project that involves the use of her Functional Grammar of Dance.
+She is currently involved in an interdisciplinary research project that involves the use of her Functional Grammar of Dance in Kinesemiotics.
+Her most recent external collaboration is with the English National Ballet.

-Arianna Maiorani entertains an intense research and lecturing activity at national and international level.
+Arianna Maiorani entertains an intense research and lecturing activity at national and international levels.
 Below is a list of some of her most prominent commitments:

-- She has been a member Scientific Committee of the European Systemic Functional Linguistic Conferences since 2010.
+- She has been a member of the Scientific Committee of the European Systemic Functional Linguistic Conferences since 2010.

 - In October 2011 she was invited to deliver a plenary lecture at the 2nd International Dance Symposium 2011, Seoul, South Korea.

-- In Spring 2012 she trained in dance movement a group of British Swimmers for the Olympics 2012.
+- In Spring 2012 she trained in dance movement the British Swimmers for the Olympics 2012.

 - In Spring 2014 she created a choreography for the community cast of Bolero, a play by Michael Pinchbeck premiered at the Nottingham Playhouse in May.